eastgenomics/themis/TAT_audit/README.md

-# TAT_audit
+# Turnaround times
-This repo contains the script to run an automated audit to check the bioinformatics processing turnaround times (TAT) for our CEN, MYE, TWE, TSO500 and SNP services.
+This repo contains the script to generate an audit summary report for bioinformatics processing turnaround times (TAT) for our CEN, MYE, TWE, TSO500 and SNP services.

 ## Installation
 The required Python package dependencies to query the APIs and create the final HTML file can be installed with: